xesco/dnsproxy/README.md

 make run
 ```

 Because it's not easy to force your OS to use TCP for DNS resolution, there's also a docker-compose file which can be used for that.
-It starts `unbound` on UDP port 53 and forwards all traffic to our proxy.
-More about this in "Testing the proxy" section.
+It starts `unbound` on UDP port 53 and forwards all DNS requests to our proxy.
+More about this in [Testing the proxy](#testing-section) section.
+To start the bundle:
 ```bash
 docker-compose up -d
 ```

 ## Changing default configuration
-Configuration is done in `settings.ini` and environment variables of the same name (in capitals) have precedence over values defined there.
-There's a section for the local proxy and another section for the DNS-over-TLS server.
+Configuration is done in `settings.ini` and environment variables of the same name (in capitals) have precedence over values defined in the ini file.
+There's a section for the proxy and another section for the DNS server.
 The value `local_host=` sets the proxy to listen to all addresses in all interfaces.
 The other values are self explanatory.
 There's a small script in `utils/spki.sh` to extract the SPKI hash of a public key.
-You can use it to configure the DNS server (check the examples).
+You can use it to configure the DNS server (check the examples below).

-### With Python
+### Python
 Just edit the `settings.ini` file.

-### With Docker
+### Docker
 You can pass the local port to the `make run` command.
 ```bash
 make run LOCAL_PORT=5353
 ```

-Any other variables are passed to docker with `-e` using the `EXTRA_VARS` variable, for example:
+Other variables are passed to docker with `-e` using the `EXTRA_VARS` variable, for example:
 ```bash
 make run LOCAL_PORT=5353 EXTRA_VARS="-e LOCAL_HOST=10.0.0.1"
 ```

-If you know what you are doing, check the Makefile and run your own `docker run` commands.
+If you know what you are doing, execute your own `docker run` commands.

 ## Examples
 Run using default config: